Sinaloa Cartel: Leadership

-The Sinaloa Cartel used to be known as La Alianza de Sangre ("Blood Alliance").
-The Sinaloa Cartel is "a confederation of criminal organizations based on regional culture, and deep, shared blood ties that have been generated during decades of endogenous practice."
-When Héctor Luis Palma Salazar was arrested on 23 June 1995, by the Mexican Army, his partner Joaquín Guzmán Loera took leadership of the cartel.
-Guzmán was captured in Guatemala on 9 June 1993, and extradited to Mexico, where he was jailed in a maximum security prison, but on 19 January 2001, Guzmán escaped and resumed his command of the Sinaloa Cartel.
+When Héctor Luis Palma Salazar was arrested on 23 June 1995 by the Mexican Army, his partner Joaquín Guzmán Loera took leadership of the cartel.
+Guzmán was captured in Guatemala on 9 June 1993 and extradited to Mexico, where he was jailed in a maximum security prison, but on 19 January 2001, Guzmán escaped and resumed his command of the Sinaloa Cartel.

-Guzmán have one close associate, Ismael Zambada García.
+Guzmán has two close associates, Ismael Zambada García and Ignacio Coronel Villareal.
 Guzman and Zambada became Mexico's top drug kingpins in 2003, after the arrest of their rival Osiel Cárdenas Guillén of the Gulf Cartel.
 Another close associate, Javier Torres Félix, was arrested and extradited to the U.S. in December 2006.
 On 29 July 2010, Ignacio Coronel was killed in a shootout with the Mexican military in Zapopan, Jalisco.

-Guzmán was captured on 22 February 2014, overnight by American and Mexican authorities.
+Guzmán was captured on 22 February 2014 overnight by American and Mexican authorities.
 On 11 July 2015, he escaped from the Federal Social Readaption Center No. 1, a maximum-security prison in the State of Mexico, through a tunnel in his prison cell.
-Guzmán resumed his command of the Sinaloa Cartel, but on 8 January 2016, Guzmán was captured again during a raid on a home in the city of Los Mochis, in Guzmán's home state of Sinaloa.
-With the arrest of Joaquín Guzmán Loera, Ismael Zambada has assumed the total leadership of the Sinaloa Cartel.
+Guzmán resumed his command of the Sinaloa Cartel; however, on 8 January 2016, Guzmán was captured again during a raid on a home in the city of Los Mochis, in Guzmán's home state of Sinaloa.
+With the arrest of Joaquín Guzmán Loera, Ismael Zambada has assumed most of the leadership of the Sinaloa Cartel.

-On 24 June 2020, Zambada was revealed to be "sick with diabetes," and that Zambada reportedly gave El Chapo's sons more influence over the Sinaloa Cartel.
+On 24 June 2020, Zambada was revealed to be "sick with diabetes", which reportedly gave El Chapo's sons more influence over the Sinaloa Cartel.
 This also ended an attempt to recruit former high-ranking Mexican drug lords Rafael and Miguel Caro Quintero as members of the Sinaloa Cartel due to the refusal of El Chapo's sons to grant them leadership status.
 Under Zambada's leadership, the Sinaloa Cartel had been willing to negotiate potential leadership for the Caro Quintero brothers due to their histories as bosses in the predecessor organization.

-In current times, it is believed that while Guzmán's relatives and friends scramble for marginal leadership positions in the organization, the real top leader is still Ismael Zambada whom mediates power between them and allows them an umbrella of the organization to work under his reign with seemingly, relative autonomy.
+It was believed that while Guzmán's relatives and friends scrambled for marginal leadership positions in the organization, the real top leader was still Ismael Zambada, who allegedly mediated power between them and allowed them an umbrella of the organization to work under his reign with seemingly relative autonomy.
 As of November 2022, the Chapitos and Zambada factions are rumored to have reconciled their recent differences in order to come together to battle the Jalisco New Generation Cartel.

 At the time of his arrest on 5 January 2023, El Chapo son Ovidio Guzmán was believed to be the leader of the cartel's Chapitos faction.
+On September 15, 2023, Ovidio would be extradited to the United States.

+Co-founder and leader Ismael "El Mayo" Zambada and Joaquín Guzmán López, one of the sons of El Chapo, were arrested by U.S. authorities in El Paso, Texas, on July 25, 2024.